ramiel/mongoose-aliasfield/README.md

 `full_name` will be `Jhon Doe`

-The only limitation in setters and getters is that you can'y use partial path for nested properties
+The only limitation in setters and getters is that you can't use partial path for nested properties

 ```javascript
 /*THIS WON'T ACT AS EXPECTED!*/